Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 following:

 	1) copy emulation code to memory
-	2) patch that code to fit the emulated instruction
+	2) patch that code to fit the woke emulated instruction
-	3) patch that code to return to the original pc + 4
+	3) patch that code to return to the woke original pc + 4
-	4) patch the original instruction to branch to the new code
+	4) patch the woke original instruction to branch to the woke new code

 That way we can inject an arbitrary amount of code as replacement for a single instruction.
 This allows us to check for pending interrupts when setting EE=1